-At more than 2,000 metres above sea level, it took a while for the outside world to discover Enga Province.
+At more than 2,500 metres above sea level, it took until 1930's for the outside world to discover Enga Province.

 With just a generation between now and “first contact”, traditional lifestyles, customs and rituals are still practiced today in everyday life.